topgammon/Backgammon-Arena/SUPABASE_SETUP.md

 ALTER TABLE public.tournaments ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.tournament_participants ENABLE ROW LEVEL SECURITY;

--- Users: Anyone can read, users can update their own data CREATE POLICY "Users are viewable by everyone" ON public.users FOR SELECT USING (true);
+-- Users: Anyone can read, users can insert/update their own data CREATE POLICY "Users are viewable by everyone" ON public.users FOR SELECT USING (true);

+CREATE POLICY "Users can insert their own profile" ON public.users FOR INSERT WITH CHECK (auth.uid() = id);

 CREATE POLICY "Users can update their own data" ON public.users FOR UPDATE USING (auth.uid() = id);